amanpn01/Chat-gpt-clone/README.md

-# Updating the README content to ensure code blocks are correctly formatted

-updated_readme_content = """
 # Chat GPT Clone App Deployment on Kubernetes

 This project demonstrates the deployment of a Chat GPT clone application on a Kubernetes cluster using Terraform and Jenkins CI/CD pipeline.
 The setup automates the provisioning of infrastructure and the deployment of the application, providing a scalable and efficient solution for managing AI-powered chat services.